-From ear infections to trouble breathing, eye problems and skin problems, I know this paints a scary picture of adopting a Bulldog.
+From ear infections to trouble breathing, eye problems, and skin problems, I know this paints a scary picture of adopting a Bulldog.
 While almost all Bulldogs will have some form of diseases discussed, many cases are milder in appearance.
-Bulldog owners should watch their pet’s weight to help prevent fat from pushing on their trachea, which makes it harder for them to breath.
-In addition, care should be taken on hot days to prevent Heat Stroke.
-Ear infections and allergies can often be managed with proper diagnosis and treatment, and skin-fold dermatitis can usually be managed with medicated wipes and shampoos.
-Put simply, Bulldogs are not a “set it and forget it” type of dog and they do require maintenance and some trips to the Veterinarian.
+Bulldog owners should watch their pet’s weight to help prevent fat from pushing on their trachea, making it harder for them to breathe.
+Care should also be taken on hot days to prevent heat stroke.
+Ear infections and allergies can often be managed with proper diagnosis and treatment.
+Skin-fold dermatitis is usually manageable with medicated wipes and shampoos.
+Bulldogs are not a “set it and forget it” type of dog, and they do require maintenance and some trips to the Veterinarian.
 However, they are extremely loving dogs and are beloved by their owners.

 Philadelphia Veterinary Hospital For Bulldogs

 If you own a Bulldog or have recently adopted one, I recommend scheduling an appointment at one of our Veterinary Hospitals to evaluate your pet for common Bulldog conditions and a more in-depth discussion of Bulldog health management.
 With a lot of love and a little help from your veterinarian, we’ll help keep your pet happy, healthy, and a beloved member of your family for many years to come.